 Regulating the flow and determining the status of Pacific Island migrants became complex when larger numbers came after the Second World War to meet New Zealand’s labour needs.

-Some Pacific Islanders are New Zealand citizens and have enjoyed freedom of entry (Cook Islanders and Niueans since 1901; Tokelauans since 1916).
+Some Pacific Islanders are New Zealand citizens and have free entry (Cook Islanders and Niueans since 1901; Tokelauans since 1916).
 Other Pacific Islanders (including Tongans, Fijians and Samoans) have faced barriers.
 These have changed according to New Zealand’s economic conditions and public opinion.
 When labour was short, Pacific Islanders had relatively unrestricted access to New Zealand.

-As part of a Treaty of Friendship in 1962, immigrants from Western Samoa were admitted under a quota.
+As part of a 1962 Treaty of Friendship, immigrants from Western Samoa were admitted under a quota.
 They had to meet requirements in relation to age, family size, health, character, and accommodation, and have a guarantee of employment before they arrived.